 Applications for credit transfer are assessed on a case by case basis according to Flinders University policies.
 Students must be made an offer for entry into a degree before lodging their completed credit transfer application, along with all necessary documentation for formal assessment.
 More information is available at www.flinders.edu.au/credit

-It is 15 months in length on a full-time basis and can also be undertaken part-time.
+It is 2 years (15 months online) in length on a full-time basis and can also be undertaken part-time.

 Recommended Study Pattern

-Students complete six core (compulsory) topics, two core (compulsory) research topics and seven option topics chosen from a range of elective subjects available.
-These subjects aim to provide students a comprehensive understanding of public administration, policy and management, and the development of qualitative and quantitative skills in policy analysis, planning, implementation and evaluation.
+Students complete six core (compulsory) topics, two core (compulsory) research topics and seven option topics chosen from a range of option topics available.
+These topics aim to provide students a comprehensive understanding of public administration, policy and management, and the development of qualitative and quantitative skills in policy analysis, planning, implementation and evaluation.
 For candidates wishing to build careers in the public sector, this course provides a thorough grounding in public administration and policy.

 As a guide, full-time students generally undertake two subjects per study period and part-time students undertake one subject per study period.